-By design, Group Policy will allow values in the Current User (HKCU) hive to take precedence over values from the Local Machine (HKLM) hive.
-Some organizations may want to prevent values in HKCU from overriding HKLM Ion configuration values.
-By setting the Local Machine Only value to 'Enabled' Ion will restrict reading to only HKLM values.
+By design, Ion configurations in the Current User (HKCU) registry hive take precedence over configurations in the Local Machine (HKLM) hive.
+Some organizations may want to prevent configurations in HKCU from overriding configuration in HKLM.
+By setting the Local Machine Only value to 'Enabled', Ion will only read configurations from HKLM.